 Management Information Systems and International Management.
-My current research on the PERFORM project is focused on data privacy within digital retail at the Institute of Digital Business for the Johannes Kepler University Linz in Austria.
+My current research on the PERFORM project is focused on data privacy within digital retail at the Institute of Digital as the Chair of the Austria Chapter.

-Veronica feels comfortable in multicultural environments and this is why she decided to become actively involved in the activities of the MCAA.
-In this scope, she applied as the Chair of the Austria Chapter.
 "I was motivated to take up this responsibility due to my interest in people from diverse cultures.
 I am familiar with the challenges of working or studying in a foreign country.
 I wanted to be there for others and to better connect with the local community in Austria," she explains.